-Table 4-8 Properties of the Logging Page
+Table 4-7 Properties of the Logging Page

 Property Description Default Logging Level Specifies the amount and detail of log output by selecting the log level (in ascending order of information): Info The following are the valid values for the java.util.logging.Level: OFF-disables logging SEVERE-logs exceptions indicating TopLink cannot continue, as well as any exceptions generated during login.
 This includes a stack trace.
 WARNING-logs exceptions that do not force TopLink to stop, including all exceptions not logged with severe level.
-This does not include a stack trace. ■ INFO-logs the login/logout per sever session, including the user name.
+This does not include a stack trace.
+INFO-logs the login/logout per sever session, including the user name.
 After acquiring the session, detailed information is logged.
-CONFIG-logs only login, JDBC connection, and database information. ■ FINE-logs SQL. ■ FINER -similar to warning.
+CONFIG-logs only login, JDBC connection, and database information. ■ FINE-logs SQL. • FINER -similar to warning.
 Includes stack trace.
 FINEST-includes additional low level information.
-Example: persistence.xml file name="eclipselink.logging.level" value="INFO"/>
+Example: persistence.xml file name="eclipselink.logging.level" value="INFO"/> Timestamp Control whether the timestamp is logged in each log entry. true The following are the valid values: true-log a timestamp. false-do not log a timestamp.
+Example: persistence.xml file name="eclipselink.logging.timestamp" value="false"/> Thread Control whether a thread identifier is logged in each log entry. true The following are the valid values: true-log a thread identifier. • false-do not log a thread identifier.

-Table 4-8 (Cont.)
+Table 4-7 (Cont.)
 Properties of the Logging Page

 Property Description Default

-TimeStamp Control whether the timestamp is logged in each log entry. true
+Session Control whether an EclipseLink session identifier is logged in each log entry. true

 The following are the valid values:

-true-log a timestamp.
+true-log a EclipseLink session identifier.

-■ false-do not log a timestamp.
+false-do not log a EclipseLink session identifier.

 Example: persistence.xml file